Igaigasuru/EXPRESSCLUSTER/PostgreCluster_setup.md

 			# su - postgres
 			$ /usr/pgsql-10/bin/initdb -D /mnt/sdb2/pgsql/data -E UTF8 --no-locale -W
 			```
 		1. Edit database config file as you like.
+Here is a sample settings.
 			- /mnt/sdb2/pgsql/data/pg_hba.conf
-				For example, allow connection through all IP interfaces with port 5432 (default port).
+				Set all IPs on the Postgre Server to listen with 5432 port (default port).
 				```bat
 				listen_address = '*'
 				port = 5432
 				```
 			- /mnt/sdb2/pgsql/data/pg_hba.conf
-				For example, allow connection from machines which belong to 192.168.10.0/24.
+				Set to allow connection from client machines which belong to 192.168.10.0/24 segment.
 				```bat
 				host all all 192.168.10.0/24 md5
 				```